rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 If the upload was successful you will receive confirmation.
 If it wasn't then your file was too big (over 1MB), or not a csv file.

-On the next page {{Lamplight}} will show you the fields it's been able to match, and to what they have been matched.
+On the next page {{Lamplight}} will show you the fields it's been able to match and to what they have been matched.
 Check these, scrolling right if needed.
 Any fields the system has not been able to match will also be displayed.
 Check these, correct your spreadsheet as necessary, and restart the upload.

 ![Matched Fields Upload Dialogue](16.13.2a.png)